DroidWorksStudio/EasyLauncher/README.md

 can build, fork, and customize the application to their heart's content, unleashing its full potential.

-- EasyLauncher does not have network access.
+- EasyLauncher does not have network access unless using the Internet apk.
 - EasyLauncher does not collect or transmit any data in any way whatsoever.

 ## Permissions